 (2) Subsection (1) does not apply if there is a determination that is to be recognised under section 23D.

-[Section 23B inserted by No. 36 of 2004 s.
+[Section 23B inserted: No. 36 of 2004 s.
 9.]

 23C.
 Application to District Court to determine which State is connected with worker’s employment